privacy-scaling-explorations/zkevm-specs/specs/invalid-tx-proof.md

 (3) `!`the transaction nonce is valid (equivalent to the sender account’s current nonce);
 - Category: Type 2.
 - Solution: Conditional filtering in evm circuit.
-As `naatral_bad_tx` == true, we just skip this TX while processing the txlist in circuit, see [Circuit Constraints](#circuit-constraints) section.
+As `neutral_bad_tx` == true, we just skip this TX while processing the txlist in circuit, see [Circuit Constraints](#circuit-constraints) section.

 (4) `!`the sender account has no contract code deployed (see EIP-3607 by Feist et al. [2021]);
 - Category: Type 3.